 How to Reconstitute Mushrooms

-Dried mushrooms need to be reconstituted before they’re used.
-That's a fancy word for rehydrated, and there isn't much to it.
-Just cover the mushrooms with enough water at room temperature to cover them completely and allow them to soak for at least 30 minutes.
+Dried mushrooms need to be reconstituted before they’re used in place of fresh mushrooms.
+Reconstitution is just a fancy word for rehydration, and there isn't much to it.
+Just cover the mushrooms with enough room temperature water to cover them completely and allow them to soak for at least 30 minutes on the countertop.
 Once they’re finished soaking, remove the mushrooms, reserving the liquid, and rinse them in cool water to get rid of any residual grit.
-Then add them to your recipe.
+Then add them to your recipe and proceed as written.

-The soaking liquid, transformed into a mushroom broth, is quite flavorful and well worth hanging on to.
+The soaking liquid, now transformed into a mushroom broth, is quite flavorful and well worth saving.
 Strain it through a coffee filter or a paper towel to remove the grit.
-You can then use it in place of some of the liquid in your recipe to add a bit more mushroom flavor or freeze it to use later.
+You can then use it in place of some of the liquid in your recipe to add a bit more mushroom flavor or freeze it to use later in soup, risotto, and more.

 If You're in a Hurry